jv-aquino/portfolio/README.md

 # Portfolio of projects 💻
-### This portfolio was created to follow my evolution as a web developer 📘.
-These projects are the reason for all my learning, and they have greatly improved my skills in HTML, CSS, JavaScript and Git, and I am extremely grateful to FreeCodeCamp and The Odin Project for teaching me so much for free. 👨‍💻
+### This portfolio was created to follow my evolution as a web dev 📘.
+These projects taught me a lot, and they have greatly improved my skills in HTML, CSS / Tailwind, JavaScript and Git, and I am extremely grateful to FreeCodeCamp and The Odin Project for teaching me so much for free. 👨‍💻
 ### Below are the projects, listed based on the courses I have taken during my dev journey.

 > The projects are listed chronologically (oldest to newest) ⌛